d4l3k/fn.lc/content/post/dropbike.md

   - android
 ---

+*Edit 2018-09-19T19:38-07:00: Updated support comments to more accurately reflect their response.*

 *Note: These issues were responsible disclosed and have since been fixed.
 This is my understanding of the issues to the best of my knowledge.*